Parent PLUS Loans or Cosigning Private Student Loans to Pay for CollegeNovember 22, 2016

-Many students begin college around 18 years old, and with Forbes’ estimated average yearly tuition cost of $43,500 per year, funding often requires assistance in the form of student loans.
+Many students begin college around 18 years old, and with the estimated average yearly tuition cost totaling $32,889 per year, funding often requires assistance in the form of student loans.
 Some students take out loans in their own names to pay back after graduation, but since annual loan limits in the federal program have not increased proportionately with rising tuition rates at many four-year colleges, parents often choose to help their children fill the financial aid gap with loans designed especially to supplement additional education costs.
-Parent PLUS loans or cosigning a loan are the top two options for parents looking to help fund a child’s college education – but what is the difference, and which is right for you?
+Parent PLUS loans or cosigning a private student loan are the top two options for parents looking to help fund a child’s college education – but what is the difference, and which is right for you?

 Parent PLUS Loans

 A Parent PLUS Loan is simply a federal education loan taken out by parents to help pay for their child’s tuition.
 What makes it different from other student loans is that the parent assumes complete financial responsibility for the loan.
 In other words, if the payments are not made on time, it affects the parent’s credit score.

 While some parents may be eager to help foot the bill for their child’s education, it is recommended to take advantage of Direct Loans first before taking out a Parent PLUS Loan.
 PLUS loans typically involve higher interest rates and fees than Direct Loans, and there is no grace period — the repayment process begins as soon as the final disbursement is made.

 Additionally, Parent PLUS loans are not eligible for most income-driven repayment plans, so it can be difficult to decrease your minimum monthly payment on this type of loan.